If You’re Always Stressed And Tired, Start Here

 • How can I make this easy?
 Tack on 5 minutes of meditation to something you already do each day.
 You drive or bike to work, get there 5 minutes earlier and do some deep breathing before walking into the building.
 You already walk the dog, take 5 minutes after you get home to sit down before you start making breakfast.
 You brush your teeth each day…how might you add a short meditation practice to that habit?

 • Which location will work best for you?
-Your couch, your front steps, on your walk, in your car, in your bedroom closet away from the kids.
+Your couch, your front steps, on your walk, in your car, in your bedroom closet away from the kids?
 Take a moment to think about the actual location you can start meditating.
 Having the location lined up will increase your chance of success in starting.

 • When are you going to meditate each day?
-First thing in the morning (my recommendation as the best time to start this habit, don’t let the day get in the way!), at work, before bed at night?
+First thing in the morning (my recommendation as the best time to start this habit, don’t let the day get in the way!), at work, cooking dinner, before bed at night?

 • Use James Clear’s Two-Minute Rule: In his book Atomic Habits James Clear emphasizes the importance of starting small when establishing a new habit.
 His rule states, “When you start a new habit, it should take less than 2 minutes to do.”
 When starting your meditation habit, avoid saying you will sit down for 20 minutes to meditate, when you have never done that before.
 Tell yourself you will sit down and open your meditation app as your first step.
 If that’s all you do for the day, you’re still successful!
 You are one step closer to creating this daily habit.
 Open the meditation app again the next day, and select a guided meditation to try.
 Again, success.
 Continue taking these 2-minute steps each day to work up to your desired meditation practice.

 • Anticipate obstacles: what might get in your way each day?
 If you think your kids will come in to see what you are up to, how might you plan for that?
 Your brain will want to tell you that you don’t actually need to start meditating and will try to keep you from doing something new.
 That’s to be expected and is human nature.
 What might you say to your brain when that happens?
+What other obstacles do you think might prevent you from taking action?

 • Remember why you want to start meditating: what are the benefits you are hoping to obtain from this practice?
 For me I wanted to relieve the immense suffering I was experiencing in my thoughts, to feel less stressed, and to sleep better.
 Meditation helped with all of it.
 Do you want to feel less stressed?
 Do you want to feel more connected to your kids?
 Do you want to feel more present to each day in this one life?
 Knowing your reasons for why you want to take up this practice will help you stick with it, even when obstacles and life events arise.